MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/share-sites-with-external-users.md

 8. Click **Save**.

-## Revoke site access for individual users in the Office 365 admin center
+## Revoke site access for individual users in the admin center

-1. If you're not already in the External Sharing Sites screen, do steps 1-4 shown in [Edit the sharing settings of a particular site collection in the Office 365 admin center](#edit-the-sharing-settings-of-a-particular-site-collection-in-the-office-365-admin-center).
+1. If you're not already in the External Sharing Sites screen, do steps 1-4 shown in [Edit the sharing settings of a particular site collection in the admin center](#edit-the-sharing-settings-of-a-particular-site-collection-in-the-office-365-admin-center).

 2. Select the sharing status ( **Share links and invitations** or **Not allowed**) next to the desired site collection.